-Now it’s o.k.; now that the big boys started in a garage.
+Now it’s o.k.; the big boys now started in a garage.

 Our story, way back in 2012; on a balmy September night when I opened the garage door.
-I am surprised by a mountain of a multi-colored mountain of wire.
+I am surprised by a mountain of multi-colored mountain of wire.
 Not one spool to be found, just a mangled, colorful mess.
-And when I say mountain, I’m not saying it reached to ceiling, but if I crawled on top of the pile, I could touch it.
+When I say mountain, I’m not saying it reached to the ceiling, but if I crawled on top of the pile, I could touch it.

 After three rounds of these stinking clothes in the washer and tripling the dryer sheets, the outfit is still with unbearable odor.
 I did seal them in a plastic bag and tossed them in the trash.

 That was the day we started our exciting, stimulating journey of owning and running Urban E Recycling.
 For Greg, because he started a business in depressed economy, but was somewhat familiar with the industry.
 And me, although working for someone else at the time, because I love a good challenge.
 Marketing about an industry that I know little about is an intriguing and appealing challenge.